Cat & Dog Microchip in Carmel

 A microchip for your dog or cat isn’t just a safety line for when they get lost.
 You can also get microchip-activated food bowls, pet doors, and more so only the pets that are allowed to access these things can.
 Many other devices are available from our microchip provider!

-To learn more about our microchipping service in Carmel, contact Clayton Family Veterinary Care!
+To learn more about our microchipping service in Westfield and Carmel, contact Clayton Family Veterinary Care!
 We’ll be happy to talk to you more about your pet’s options.